-Unless otherwise required by law, this district does not accept nonresident students A nonresident
+Unless otherwise required by law, this district does not accept nonresident students.
+A nonresident

 student shall be defined as a student who does not meet the requirements to be a resident student of

-will not be required to file for a waiver of residency.
+required to file for a waiver of residency.

 1. The following nonresident students will be admitted and are exempt from complete or partial